WHAT IS THE BYZANTINE CATHOLIC CHURCH?

 Our Life Together

 Christian faith is never lived alone.
-In the Byzantine tradition, we share life as a parish family—through worship, meals, social gatherings, fasting, and mutual support.
+In the Byzantine tradition, we share life as a spiritual family, through worship, meals, social gatherings, fasting, and mutual support.
 Community life flows from the Eucharist we celebrate together and is sustained by prayer, generosity, and hospitality.

 Personal prayer also plays a central role.
 Many Eastern Christians pray the Jesus Prayer: